yoichitgy/hugo_yoichitgy/content/post/2015-08-13-dependency-injection-framework-for-swift-simple-weather-app-part1.md

 ![SwinjectSimpleExample Screenshot](/images/SwinjectSimpleExampleScreenshot.png)

-## Requirement
+## Requirements

+- Xcode 7 (beta)
+- OpenWeatherMap API key
+- CocoaPods 0.38 or later

 We are going to use Xcode 7 although it is still beta.
 It is beta 5 at the timing of writing this blog post.
 Xcode 7 supports `@testable import` to access `internal` types, functions or properties in unit test targets.

 Also, we will use [OpenWeatherMap](http://openweathermap.org) for a free API to get weather information.
 [Sign up](http://home.openweathermap.org/users/sign_up) and get a free API key.

+To install Swinject and some frameworks, we will use [CocoaPods](https://cocoapods.org).

 ## Preparation of the Project

 Let's start with a new Xcode project.
 Select `File > New > Project...` menu and `iOS > Application > Single View Application` item.
 Set  its product name to `SwinjectSimpleExample`, language to Swift and devices to iPhone.
 Check `Include Unit Tests` only[^1], then save it anywhere in your local storage.

-Then, we are going to install [Alamofire](https://github.com/Alamofire/Alamofire), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), [Swinject](https://github.com/Swinject/Swinject), [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) with CocoaPods.
+Then, we are going to install [Alamofire](https://github.com/Alamofire/Alamofire), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), [Swinject](https://github.com/Swinject/Swinject), [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) with [CocoaPods](https://cocoapods.org).
 Create `Podfile` with the following text content in the project root directory.
 Then run `pod install` command to install them.
 Since Xcode 7 is still beta, specific commits of Alamofire and SwiftyJSON are specified[^2].

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '8.0'